decretist/Dissertation/Chapter4/chapter4.md

 Eliberitano:*" is included in the second recension text sample.

-Note that the individual *dicta* are too short for direct analysis by the techniques discussed in this chapter.[^18] The smallest unit of Latin prose for which computational stylometry works is about 2,500 words.[@eder_does_2015, 171] The longest first-recension *dictum* (*de Pen*.
+Note that the individual *dicta* are too short for direct analysis by the techniques discussed in this chapter.
+The smallest unit of Latin prose for which computational stylometry works is about 2,500 words.[@eder_does_2015, 171] The longest first-recension *dictum* (*de Pen*.
 D.1 d.p.c.87) is 1,591 words, and the longest